 Warwick the Kingmaker was the owner of Middleham Castle and earned the title of Kingmaker through his influential support of King Edward IV in the Wars of the Roses.
 He was one of the most important and influential figures associated with this era of history.

 From 1465 to 1468 Edward’s brother Richard, Duke of Gloucester, the future King Richard III, stayed at Middleham Castle under the care of Warwick.
 Only a year after Richard had left Middleham, Warwick turned against King Edward and imprisoned the king in the castle.
 For some months during Edward’s imprisonment, Warwick attempted to rule the country in Edward’s name.

 The ‘Kingmaker’ was eventually slain at the Battle of Barnet near London in April 1471.
-After his death Middleham Castle, along with Sheriff Hutton in Yorkshire, Barnard Castle in Durham and Penrith in Cumbria all passed to Richard Duke of Gloucester.
+After his death Middleham Castle, along with Sheriff Hutton (also in Yorkshire), Barnard Castle in Durham and Penrith in Cumbria all passed to Richard Duke of Gloucester.

 Richard married Ann Neville, the Earl of Warwick’s daughter which confirmed his right to the estates.
 Ann, the kingmaker’s daughter would become Queen of England when Richard was crowned King in July 1483.
 After the defeat and death of Richard III at the Battle of Bosworth in 1485, Middleham Castle’s importance declined.
 By the seventeenth century it had fallen into disrepair, but the impressive ruins remain, overlooking the beautiful little stone town of Middleham.